rvesse/stardog-docs/src/docs/admin.html.md

     milliseconds,connections may idle before being automatically closed by the server.
-9.  `http.max.connections`: The next two parameters control the maximum number of simultaneous connections for a client; for more information, see the [relevant Apache docs](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html).
+9.  `http.max.connections`: The next two parameters control the maximum number of simultaneous connections that the Stardog client will use; for more information, see the [relevant Apache docs](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html).
 10. `http.max.get.query.length`: The length in characters of the longest